-Hosting an event is a great way to generate demand for your business, product, or service, and attending industry events is another great way to boost your lead generation efforts.
+Hosting an event is a great way to generate demand for your business, product, or service, and attending industry events is another great way to boost your lead-generation ideas.
 Expos and conventions are events designed to encourage potential leads to come to you.
 It’s easy to capture lead information from the attendees and follow up in an effort to convert them into paying customers.

-Trade shows can attract customers from around the world, so if you’ve never attended an expo or trade show, now is the time.
+Trade shows can attract customers worldwide, so if you’ve never attended an expo or trade show, now is the time.

 - Review Sites

 Last but certainly not least on our list of lead generation strategies is leveraging review sites.
 Word-of-mouth marketing is one of the most powerful tactics out there.
 Why not let your satisfied customers promote your business, products, and services?
 Potential customers trust current customers the most, so it’s important to allow your existing customers’ voices to be heard.